Boundary Survey - The purpose of this survey is to establish or document the

 support future surveys or construction.

-land for ownership/rights transfer.
-It includes a sketch of the description for visual
+of land for ownership/rights transfer.
+It includes a sketch of the description for

-purposes.
-Examples of such could be selling/buying a portion of property,
+visual purposes.
+Examples of such could be selling/buying a portion of

-easement creation or combining separate parcels into a single description.
+property, easement creation or combining separate parcels into a single

 Land Surveying Services: